HolyTrinity777/sovereign-runtime-evidence/README.md

 ## System Overview

-The runtime is organized around seven public roles:
+The runtime is organized around seven public roles that support coordination, recovery, safety, and continuity:

-- **Consensus** — Coordinates collective decision-making while preserving system invariants.
+- **Consensus** — Supports coordinated decision-making.
-- **Healer** — Handles recovery and state restoration.
+- **Healer** — Supports recovery and restoration.
-- **Anxiarch** — Oversees threat detection and policy enforcement.
+- **Anxiarch** — Supports detection and policy oversight.
-- **Destroyer** — Performs controlled termination and isolation of compromised components.
+- **Destroyer** — Supports isolation of compromised components.
-- **Limbrix** — Manages resource governance and self-throttling.
+- **Limbrix** — Supports resource management and restraint.
-- **Preaxis** — Maintains identity continuity across migration and restart events.
+- **Preaxis** — Supports continuity across restart and migration events.
-- **Vortexus** — Enforces sovereignty boundaries and system-level integrity constraints.
+- **Vortexus** — Supports boundary and integrity protection.

-These are role descriptions only.
-Internal orchestration logic, arbitration rules, and implementation details remain private.
+These descriptions are intentionally high level.
+The internal implementation, decision rules, and operational details are not disclosed in this repository.

 ## Verification Summary